Hulzland/Atlas/README.md

 ## 🎯 Designed for humans, not just for administrators

 **You don’t need to learn Linux.** Atlas hides complexity without locking you out.
 The interface elements are where you expect them, while still staying highly customizable – it feels like home.
-Keyboard shortcuts work the way they should.

 **Everything has a purpose.** No clutter, no duplicated tools, no sudden terminal windows.
 Software installation will happen through the Atlas Store.